4 Consideration of the evidence

 4.11

-The committee noted that the manufacturer's initial base-case ICER (provided for the first appraisal committee meeting and following revisions from the ERG) for first-line aripiprazole (in a three-drug sequence) compared with first-line olanzapine of £6200 per QALY gained (incremental costs −£69, incremental QALYs 0.004) was based on a number of assumptions that were inappropriate; and that sensitivity analyses conducted by the ERG suggested the ICER could be as high as £233,000 per QALY gained if certain assumptions were varied.
+The committee noted that the manufacturer's initial base-case ICER (provided for the first appraisal committee meeting and following revisions from the ERG) for first-line aripiprazole (in a 3-drug sequence) compared with first-line olanzapine of £6,200 per QALY gained (incremental costs -£69, incremental QALYs 0.004) was based on a number of assumptions that were inappropriate; and that sensitivity analyses conducted by the ERG suggested the ICER could be as high as £233,000 per QALY gained if certain assumptions were varied.
 Furthermore, it noted that aripiprazole is dominated by risperidone in all of the ERG's exploratory analyses.
 It concluded that the ICERs presented by the manufacturer could not be accepted without revision.
 The committee requested further clarification from the manufacturer.

 4.12

 The committee considered the manufacturer's updated economic model that compared sequences of treatments starting with aripiprazole with sequences starting with risperidone.
 The committee still had concerns about the primary outcome data not being included in the model.
-It did not agree with the manufacturer's argument that this omission could be justified on the grounds that trial outcomes were not used in ordinary clinical practice; nor did it agree with the manufacturer's reference to NICE's guideline on core interventions in the treatment and management of schizophrenia in primary and secondary care (update), in which PANSS scores were used to inform utility values and not considered as a separate outcome measure as an argument for not including PANSS scores in the model.
+It did not agree with the manufacturer's argument that this omission could be justified on the grounds that trial outcomes were not used in ordinary clinical practice; nor did it agree with the manufacturer's reference to NICE's previous guideline on schizophrenia: core interventions in the treatment and management of schizophrenia in adults in primary and secondary care (now replaced by NICE's guideline on psychosis and schizophrenia in adults), in which PANSS scores were used to inform utility values and not considered as a separate outcome measure as an argument for not including PANSS scores in the model.
 The committee noted that as aripiprazole is associated with smaller changes in PANSS scores than risperidone, olanzapine and quetiapine, the omission clearly favoured aripiprazole.
 The committee also noted that some adverse events (sexual dysfunction and aggression) were not included in the model, and was aware that there was an error in the manufacturer's adjusted indirect comparison that resulted in the odds ratios of withdrawals (for other reasons) from risperidone compared with withdrawals from aripiprazole being higher in the manufacturer's analysis.
 The committee noted that the manufacturer's updated base-case analysis shows that treatment sequences in which aripiprazole is used first result in ICERs ranging from £52,750 per QALY gained to £108,800 per QALY gained when compared with treatment sequences in which risperidone is used first.
 It considered that, in view of the PANSS scores not being included in the model, these ICERs were likely to be underestimated.
 Furthermore, they are outside the range considered to be a cost-effective use of NHS resources.

 4.13